testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/create-manually.md

 ## **Prerequisites**

-- You should know how to create an android [project](https://testsigma.com/docs/projects/overview/) in Testsigma.
+- You should know how to create a [project](https://testsigma.com/docs/projects/overview/) in Testsigma.

 - A Web app to test.